Washington, DC statehood

 Not being represented in Congress means things like...

 The district also has very restricted self-determination at the local level.
 All laws enacted by the D.C.
-City Council or passed by a vote of city residents are subject to being overturned by Congress, including the 2014 voter initiative allowing people to grow and possess marijuana and restrictions on gun sales.
+City Council or passed by a vote of city residents are subject to being overturned by Congress.

 Congress also controls the District's budget - both tax revenue and money available for programs.
 The result has been inadequate resources for things like infrastructure, schools, libraries, and police.